fightforthefuture/broadband-privacy/app/index.md

 tags:
   - us
   - net-neutrality
+additional_fields:
+  - street_address
+required_fields:
+  - street_address
+  - zip
 mothership_tag: broadband-privacy
 include_comments: true
 petition_id: '05672fd5-4a7e-455d-8e6e-594fadef1599'
 action_network_url: 'https://actionnetwork.org/petitions/save-broadband-privacy'
 ---
 Broadband companies like Comcast and Verizon shouldn’t be able to sell details about your private life without permission.
 You deserve the right to say if and how they can handle your data.
 Right now, the FCC is considering new rules to protect broadband users’ privacy and is taking comments from the public.
 Let's make sure they hear from us. **Will you join us to demand our right to choice, transparency, and security?**

 {% include form.html
-  cta="Tell the FCC you want #DataRights over the use of your personal details!" disclosure="[Fight for the Future](https://www.fightforthefuture.org) will deliver your message to the FCC." opt_in="Subscribe to campaign updates from Fight for the Future.
+  cta="Tell the FCC you want #DataRights over the use of your personal details!" disclosure="[Fight for the Future](https://www.fightforthefuture.org) will deliver your message to the FCC and email your with campaign updates.
 [Privacy Policy](https://www.fightforthefuture.org/privacy)"
 %}

 ### ![](/images/heart.png) Thanks for sending your comment.
 Please share this site as widely as possible to help win this fight!